pradyun/Py2C/README.md

 }
 ```

-Py2C is also extensible though a fixer API, which can be used to accommodate for
+Py2C is also extensible though a fixer API, which can be used to accommodate
-API changes across the languages, for third party packages.
+for API changes across the languages, for third party packages (like numpy).

 For more details, refer to the wiki pages on GitHub <sub>Not ready yet</sub>.